Education Secretary Damian Hinds has challenged the tech industry to launch an Education Revolution for schools, colleges and universities.

 These include developing innovative teaching practices, cutting teacher workload and promoting lifelong learning.

 Education Secretary Damian Hinds said:

-There are five key opportunities for the sector to create a step change in education, improving teaching and slashing workload.
+There are five key opportunities for a step change in education so the sector can create an EdTech Dividend, improving teaching and slashing workload.

 These include developing innovative: